hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 was sleeping in the shack seems to sadly have died from asphyxiation though we were not sure if he was rather hit by shrapnel from the explosion.”
-Somakhya: “That’s sad indeed\!
+Somakhya: “That’s sad indeed!
 But Vidrum you have not completed your story.
 Please continue.”

 Vidrum: “Ah.
 In light of what Lootika has just informed us I think I’m